simonehagey/orbdot/docs/source/model_fitting.rst

     # initialize the Analyzer class
     analyzer = Analyzer(wasp12, decay_fit)

-or they may be retrieved from a preexisting file:
+or loaded from a preexisting file:

 .. code-block:: python